What is an ultrasound?

 Before your scan

-When you make your appointment, our booking team will give you a rundown of everything you need to know.
+When you make your appointment, our booking team will give you a rundown of everything you need to know (either by phone or email).
 For example, you may be asked to fast beforehand (avoiding any food in the hours prior), drink water, avoid going to the toilet, or arrive a little early.
 Unless you’ve been asked not to, you should continue eating and drinking normally and take all your usual medications.

 On the day of your appointment